sgioldasis/bigdata-course-labs/vm-setup/vm-setup.md

 > - A descriptive name
 > - Operating System of the VM on the **'Type'** drop down list (Linux in this case)
 > - The version of the operating system (_Ubuntu 64_)
-> - The amount of memory that will be allocated to the VM
+> - The amount of memory that will be allocated to the VM (try to give as much as you can)

 ![VM Configuration](images/19_New_VM_02.png)